Sniffer (protocol analyzer): Network General Sniffer

 The Sniffer was a promiscuous mode packet receiver, which means it received a copy of all network packets without regard to what computer they were addressed to.
 The packets were filtered, analyzed using what is now sometimes called deep packet inspection, and stored for later examination.

-The Sniffer was implemented above Microsoft’s MS-DOS operating system, and used a 40 line 80-character text-only display.
-The first version, the PA-400 protocol analyzer for Token-Ring networks, was released on a Compaq Portable II “luggable” computer that had an Intel 80286 processor, 640 KB of RAM, a 20 MB internal hard disk, a 5 ¼” floppy disk drive, and a 9” monochrome CRT screen.
+The Sniffer was implemented above Microsoft’s MS-DOS operating system, and used a 40-line 80-character text-only display.
+The first version, the PA-400 protocol analyzer for Token-Ring networks, was released on a Compaq Portable II “luggable” computer that had an Intel 80286 processor, 640 KB of RAM, a 20 MB internal hard disk, a 5 1/4-inch floppy disk drive, and a 9” monochrome CRT screen.
 The retail price of the Sniffer in unit quantities was $19,995.